rfratto/depcheck/README.md

 #
 # "github.com/" may be omitted as a prefix, but the dependency name listed in
 # issues will always display as prefixed with github.com/.
+#
+# You can use a regexp to ignore specific versions by passing an object
+# as a dependency instead of a string.
 github_repos:
   - github.com/rfratto/depcheck v0.1.0
+  - project: github.com/prometheus/node_exporter
+    version: v0.18.1
+    ignore_version_pattern: "-rc\.\d+$" # Ignore release candidates

 # Repository to create issues in.
 If empty or undefined, defaults to
 # GITHUB_REPOSITORY in environment variables.
 Must be set either here or via the